Tomaras of Gwalior: History

-The Tomaras emerged around Gwalior after the Delhi Sultan Muhammad bin Tughluq subjugated the last of the Pratihara chiefs in the Gwalior region.
-In the 14th century, they served as feudatories of the Tughluq rulers of Delhi.
+The Tomaras emerged around Gwalior after the Delhi Sultan Muhammad bin Tughlaq subjugated the last of the Pratihara chiefs in the Gwalior region.
+In the 14th century, they served as feudatories of the Tughlaq rulers of Delhi.
 They held a fief in Aisah, which is now a village near Ambah in Morena district.
-They rendered military service to Firuz Shah Tughluq until 1380.
+They rendered military service to Firuz Shah Tughlaq until 1380.

 Virasimha

-The earliest Tomara ruler of Gwalior was Virasimha-deva.
-The Tarikh-i-Mubarakshahi by Yahya-bin-Ahmad Sirhindi mentions that in 1390-91, the Tughluq ruler Muhammad Shah (r.
+The earliest known Tomara ruler of Gwalior is Virasimha-deva.
+The Tarikh-i-Mubarakshahi by Yahya-bin-Ahmad Sirhindi mentions that in 1390-91, the Tughlaq ruler Muhammad Shah (r.
 1390–1394) visited Etawah.
 There, he gave Virasimha a khillat (gift) and sent him back (the text does not mention where Virasimha's fief was located).
 In 1391-92, Virasimha and some other feudatories revolted against the Sultan.
 In response, the imperial general Islam Khan defeated him and ransacked his fief.

-According to the Gwalior chroniclers Khadagrai and Syed Fazl Ali, after this defeat, Virasimha was made a watchman at the Tughluq royal palace in Delhi.
-Khadagrai adds that his brother Uddharana was also summoned to Delhi and made a watchman.
+According to the Gwalior chroniclers Khadagrai and Syed Fazl Ali, after this defeat, Virasimha was made a watchman at the Tughlaq royal palace in Delhi.
+Khadagrai adds that his successor Uddharana was also summoned to Delhi and made a watchman.
 Virasimha performed his duty sincerely, and during a heavy rainfall, he did not leave his post unlike the other watchmen.
-This impressed the Tughluq Sultan Ala ud-din Sikandar Shah (r.
+This impressed the Tughlaq Sultan Ala ud-din Sikandar Shah (r.
 1394), who gave him the fort of Gwalior as an inam (feudal grant), sometime during January-March 1394.
 However, the Syed governor of Gwalior refused to hand over the fort to him.
 Virasimha encamped outside the fort, and gradually befriended the governor.
 One day, the governor invited Virasimha and his retinue for a dinner, during which Virasimha's soldiers attacked the hosts, and captured the fort.

 A Sanskrit-Nagari inscription from Virasimha's reign has been discovered at the Gangola-tal (pond) in the Gwalior fort.
 It states that Virasimha and Uddharana defeated the Shakas (Muslims in this context).
 The year of the inscription is damaged, but based on other details, it appears to have been issued on 4 June 1394.

 The rule of Ala ud-din Sikandar Shah lasted for just one month and sixteen days.
 It appears that his successor Mahmud Shah (r.
 1394-1413) did not approve of the transfer of Gwalior to Virasimha.
 After consolidating his power in Delhi, the new Sultan led an expedition to Gwalior in June 1394.
 However, a conspiracy by some of his nobles forced him to abandon this mission and return to Delhi.
 The Muslim chroniclers Yahya, Nizamuddin and Firishta state that Virasimha seized Gwalior treacherously amid the confusion caused by Timur's 1398 invasion of Delhi.

 Virasimhavaloka, a work on medicine, was written during the reign of Virasimha.
 A printed edition of the text attributes its authorship to Virasimha himself, but it was actually written by Sarangadeva at Virasimha's request.